reverofsuturb/chiklist/README.md

         "price": "Price is invalid",
         "description": "Description is required",
-        "startDate": "Start date must be in the future", "endDate": "End date is less than start date", }
+        "startDate": "Start date must be in the future", "endDate": "End date is less than start date" }
     }
     ```

-* Error response: Couldn't find a Venue with the specified id
+- Error response: Couldn't find a Venue with the specified id

-  * Status Code: 404
+  - Status Code: 404
-  * Headers:
+  - Headers:
-    * Content-Type: application/json
+    - Content-Type: application/json
-  * Body:
+  - Body:

     ```json
     {